dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1819 — FREQUENCY RECEIVED BY ARTHUR SCHOPENHAUER. <br>
+\>SCAFFOLDING: SUFFERING TRANSMUTATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Mitleid ist die erste Risslinie im Panzer des Ichs. <br>
+// Im Schmerz begegnet der Wille sich selbst und wird mild. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// Compassion is the first fracture in the armor of the self. <br>
+// In pain, the will meets itself and grows gentle. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1818 — FREQUENCY RECEIVED BY CASPAR DAVID FRIEDRICH. <br>
 \>SCAFFOLDING: ROMANTIC VISION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>